L422Y/hallon-playlist-folder-add/README.md

 hallon-playlist-folder-add
 ==========================

-Ruby script using Hallon gem to create playlists, place them in a playlist folder
+Ruby script using Hallon gem (libspotify wrapper) to programmatically create Spotify playlists and place them in a playlist folder